 The idea behind this blog is to share my journey of motherhood and to also tap into my husband’s medical knowledge on women’s health.
 My hubby’s name is David Addenbrooke and he is an obstetrician.
 He has been delivering babies now for more than a decade and is dedicated to helping women on their journey through pregnancy, birth and beyond.

-Like most women my head is constantly filled with questions – whether I’m pregnant and want to find out whether what I am experiencing is “normal” or even if it’s been a few years post baby and I have a weird pain in my abdomen – I want answers and I want them NOW.
+Like most women my head is constantly filled with questions.
+Whether I’m pregnant and want to find out if what I’m experiencing is “normal”, or even if it’s been a few years post baby and I have a weird pain in my abdomen – I want answers and I want them NOW.

 In saying that, I thought it would be great to share my hubby’s expertise with you ladies.
 Obviously any advice he gives is a generalisation and should not be substituted for any medical opinion from your own OBGYN.
 This is more of an informal blog covering topics of pregnancy, birth and motherhood in general.

 To kick off I would like to give a brief bio of my husband, Dr David Addenbrooke, so you can get to know him a little more since he will be contributing content to this blog…

 After studying medical school for seven years and living off two-minute noodles and working several part time jobs to survive, David interned for two years at a training hospital in South Sydney before being accepted onto the specialty training program for Obstetrics and Gynaecology.
 This meant another six years of training that would involve him moving to five different hospitals over the training period.